What is the most powerful exercise you use to bring the quickest, biggest change, in any area of technique? Jake Strauss, New York, US

 Boris Kuschnir: Many students play ricochet by throwing the bow on the string so that they have no control over the sound of every note and can only play a very short ricochet.
 My advice is to move only the wrist with a very quick kick downwards – not with the fingers, or the elbow.
 This exercise immediately makes the ricochet longer and improves the quality of each note.

 Bruno Giuranna teaches viola at the Fondazione Stauffer in Cremona, the Conservatorio della Svizzera Italiana in Lugano and the University of Limerick in Ireland

-Bonnie Hampton is on the faculty at Juilliard School, teaching cello in both the college and pre-college divisions
+Bonnie Hampton was formerly on the faculty at the Juilliard School, teaching cello in both the college and pre-college divisions

 Boris Kuschnir is violin professor at the Vienna Conservatoire and at the University of Music in Graz

-Géza Szilvay is co-author of the Colourstrings teaching method and principal of the East Helsinki Music Institute
+Géza Szilvay is a violinist and co-author of the Colourstrings teaching method

 Mimi Zweig is professor of violin and viola and director of Pre-College Strings at Jacobs School of Music, Indiana University at Bloomington

 The Strad’s Teacher Talk series was first published in January 2011.